Palakis/esphome-native-hdmi-cec/README.md

 ---
 ## 3D printed case (ESP32-C3 SuperMini)

-For those using an ESP32-C3 SuperMini, you can 3D-print a dedicated case designed by [DIYtechie on MakerWorld](https://makerworld.com/en/models/1488957-esp32-c3-hdmi-case#profileId-1761813).
+If you’re using an ESP32-C3 SuperMini, you can 3D-print a dedicated case designed by [DIYtechie on MakerWorld](https://makerworld.com/en/models/1488957-esp32-c3-hdmi-case#profileId-1761813).

 ![ESP32-C3 HDMI case](https://github.com/DIYtechie/resources/blob/master/images/ESP32%20C3%20HDMI%20CASE.jpg?raw=true)

-The case is optimized for the ESP32-C3 SuperMini form factor and designed to fit all the required components (including [these HDMI sockets](https://a.aliexpress.com/_EyeES4c)) in the smallest possible footprint.
+The case is optimized for the ESP32-C3 SuperMini form factor and designed to fit all the required components (including [thee HDMI sockets](https://a.aliexpress.com/_EyeES4c)) referenced) in the smallest possible footprint.
 Follow MakerWorld link for detailed description and bill of materials.